Dr Matthew Funnell, MSci (Hons) Dunelm, PhD

 - Geophysical Data Applications

-Further to this, I supervise a number of students undertaking applied geophysics dissertations.
-Past dissertation projects have covered gravity modelling of crustal structure across subduction systems, and near surface geophysical land surveys using a range of techniques.
+Further to this, I supervised a number of students undertaking level 3 geophysics dissertations.
+These dissertation projects covered gravity modelling of crustal structure across subduction systems, and near surface geophysical land surveys using a range of techniques.

 2222–2245.
 DOI: 10.1093/gji/ggy397Peirce, C., 2018.
 Construction and subduction of the Louisville Ridge, SW Pacific—insights from wide-angle seismic data modelling.
 G. J. Int.
 215 (3):